ObolNetwork/charon/docs/configuration.md

     }
   ],
   "lock_hash": "0xabcdef...abcedef",                        // Hash of the cluster definition and distributed validators.
 Uniquely identifies a cluster lock.
   "signature_aggregate": "0xabcdef...abcedef"               // BLS aggregate signature of the lock hash signed by all the key shares of all the distributed validators.
-Proves the key shares exist and attested to being part of this cluster.
+Proves that the key shares exist and attested to being part of this cluster.
 }
 ```